aaduggan/open-space-game-sandbox/CONTRIBUTING.md

         * [Studio](https://github.com/Enterlucent/open-space-game-studio/issues/new?template=Feature_request.md)
         * [Assets](https://github.com/Enterlucent/open-space-game-asset/issues/new?template=Feature_request.md)
         * [GitHub Pages](https://github.com/Enterlucent/open-space-game-github.io/issues/new?template=Feature_request.md)
+    * Add the [DOC] the title of your issue _(ie. [DOC] How to Install Open-Space-Game)_
 3. Others may ask questions or request changes to your proposal so make sure to check back, or enable the notification options!
-4. You will know if the Issue will be implemented when it's given the "accepted" label
+4. You will know if the Issue is accepted when it's given the "approved" label
     * If there are multiple requests as a part of the request, the request will not be moved to the master branch until all dependent parts have been completed.

 # Programmer<a id="programmer"></a>